IamSwan/WorkshopRobloxStudioEpitech/README.md

 <br>
 Great! you made it through the hardest part!
 <br>
-Now you have all the keys needed to make your own inventory system, so glhf!
+Now you have all the keys needed to make your own inventory system, so good luck have fun!
 (Don't hesitate to ask questions if you're struggling, I may provide some useful tips, who knows?)

 ## | Useful links |